-- At any time, select \rightarrow to end a workout step and begin the next step. - From the workout screen, select • •, and select an option: - Select Pause Step to pause the current workout step. - Select Previous Step to end a workout step and repeat the previous step. - Select Next Step to end a workout step and begin the next step. - At any time, select to stop the activity timer. - At any time, select ••• > Stop Workout > OK to end the workout.
+- At any time, select \rightarrow to end a workout step and begin the next step. - · From the workout screen, swipe up from the bottom of the screen, and select an option: - Select Pause to pause the current workout step. - Select Back to end a workout step and repeat the previous step. - Select Next to end a workout step and begin the next step. - At any time, select to stop the activity timer. - At any time, swipe down from the top of the screen, and on the controls widget, select Stop Workout > to end the workout.